Published On: August 21, 2017|Categories: Recovery|

 Yoga is well known for its physical benefits, such as pain relief, improved sleep and increased energy.
 Though these health improvements certainly aid in recovery, yoga is for more than just exercise.
 Yoga and meditation connect you with your body and mind, a tool that is essential in learning to identify and manage triggers.
 In addition, they result in the following emotional developments:

 Yoga and meditation invite emotional healing, a process that is both painful and freeing.
 This is where self-compassion plays a role.
-You learn how to soothe yourself in a healthy way and provide for your needs in a way that doesn’t lead you towards addiction-driven habits.
+You learn how to soothe yourself in a healthy way and provide for your needs in a way that doesn’t lead you toward addiction-driven habits.
 As you practice letting yourself feel all emotions, you’ll better be able to love, understand and forgive yourself.

 Mental health treatment